rafinskipg/git-changelog/README.md

 * **file**: The name of the file that will be generated.
 Defaults to `CHANGELOG.md`,
 * **app_name** : The name of the project.
 Defaults to `My App - Changelog`
 * **grep_commits**: The commits that will be picked.
 Defaults to `'^fix|^feat|^docs|^refactor|^chore|BREAKING'`
 * **tag**: You can select from which tag to generate the log, it defaults to the last one.
-Set it to false for log since the beggining of the project
+Set it to false for log since the beginning of the project
 * **debug**: Debug mode, false by default

 ### Command Line